jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 ### Connect to virtual machines

-Follow this [guide](https://www.youtube.com/watch?v=iKM6P7nRzqI) and verify that you can connect to your virtual machines using ssh.
+Follow this [guide](https://www.youtube.com/watch?v=iKM6P7nRzqI) and verify that you can connect to your virtual machines using SSH.
 For example, to connect to `bds-g01-n0` (group 1 node 0) you would use the following command: `ssh bds-g01-n0`.

-**NB:** We recommend leaving the SSH session open during the exercise hours and running the `kubectl` commands from another terminal on your localhost to keep the same Kubernetes experience as in the previous lectures.
+**Note:** We recommend leaving the SSH session open during the exercise hours and running the `kubectl` commands from another terminal on your localhost to keep the same Kubernetes experience as in the previous lectures.

 ### Kubeconfig